 The SPR sensorgrams and the difference in the number of hydrophobic and aromatic amino acids anchored in the hydrophobic region of the bilayer between both enzymes is thus consistent with a specific association of PR3 to the plasma membrane, “stronger than only an ionic interaction“[11] with insertion of hydrophobic amino acids {Hajjar, 2008 #400} while HNE has a more shallow interaction based on hydrogen bonds and short-range electrostatic interactions with LUVs.
 A qualitative interpretation of SPR measurements using different concentrations of salt (NaCl) shows key differences in the way the binding responses of PR3 and HNE are affected.
 Whereas PR3 display a slowly decreasing binding at increasing concentration of salt, HNE is rapidly and dramatically affected to become nearly abrogated at high salt concentration.
 The SPR experiments also correlate well with simulations using an implicit membrane model [14] predicting strong electrostatic contribution in the binding of HNE to lipid bilayers.

-As PR3 binds is known to bind to the exoplasmic side of the neutrophils plasma membrane [REF], the choice of POPC for the lipid vesicles was motivated by their thickness and their fluidity, closer to plasma membranes than DMPC.
+As PR3 binds is known to bind to the exoplasmic side of the neutrophils plasma membrane [REF], the choice of POPC for the lipid vesicles was motivated by their thickness, closer to plasma membranes than DMPC.
 Moreover the PC headgroups are relevant with lipid components of the plasma membrane.
 POPC vesicles are still a very approximate model for plasma membranes and it could be argued that mixed vesicles for the SPR assays and mixed bilayers for the MD simulations would be more physiologically relevant.
 Unfortunately we could not achieve high coverage of the L1 chip with mixed vesicles (data not shown).
 More importantly the use of vesicles constituted of POPC lipids allows us to distinguish between the effect of strong long-range electrostatics and short-range interactions.
 Furthermore our results show that PR3 is able to bind to pure PC vesicles, indicating that it could bind to PC domains at the plasma membrane.

 A number of proteins have been shown to be co-localized and some, co-immunoprecipitated, with membrane-expressed PR3 and have been proposed as partners of PR3 at the neutrophil membrane (reviewed in refs [9, 17]): CD177 (NB1) [17, 18], Fcgamma receptor FcRIIIb and p22phox subunit of cytochrome b558 [19], β2 integrin adhesion molecule CD11b/CD18[20], Protease Activated Receptor 2 (PAR2) [21, 22], Phospholipid Scramblase 1 and calreticulin [23].
 Interestingly fluorescence spectroscopy and confocal microscopy on CHO cells expressing NB1 revealed the presence of PR3 at the cell surface while this was not the case for cells that were not expressing NB1.
 This lead Korkmaz and co-workers to propose CD177 as a membrane receptor to which PR3 would bind through F166, I217, W218, L223 and F224 [24].
 This corresponds closely to the region that we had earlier suggested as direct anchor of PR3 into the membrane hydrophobic region.
 Yet, to our knowledge, there exist little evidence of a physical interaction between membrane-bound PR3 and the identified partners, except for calreticulin for which a nanomolar affinity has has been reported using SPR experiments{Gabillet, 2012 #310}.
 Direct interaction of PR3 with the membrane phospholipids and interaction with protein partners are not mutually exclusive if we consider the formation of a protein complex.
 Interactions of membrane-bound PR3 with proteins, possibly transmembrane receptors, are indeed necessary for the function of PR3 and would stabilize its interactions with the membrane.